2006 Oregon elections: Superintendent of Schools

+Judicial elections

 Many judicial positions are not contested.
 Incumbents are rarely opposed, and when they resign, it is often timed such that the Governor chooses their replacement.

-If a judicial position becomes vacant and the Governor declines to make an appointment, it must be filled at the next General Election.
-If it's not too late to file for a Primary Election, candidates will appear on that ballot in the first round of a runoff election.
-If there is no Primary before the next General Election, all candidates appear on the General Election ballot, and a plurality vote may determine the winner.
+If a judicial position becomes vacant and the governor declines to make an appointment, it must be filled at the next general election.
+If it is not too late to file for a primary election, candidates will appear on that ballot in the first round of a runoff election.
+If there is no primary before the next general election, all candidates appear on the general election ballot, and a plurality vote may determine the winner.